Teycir/Teycir/README.md

 - 👋 Hi, I’m @Teycir
-- 👀 I can develop for WEB 3 projects.
-I also participate in audit competitions.
-I can offer private audits.
+- 👀 I compete in smart contract audit competitions.
+I can offer private audits services.
 - 📫 How to reach me: teycir at pxdmail dot net

 <!---